-c.
-Effective with the beginning of the 2017 leave calendar year, employees shall be eligible for annual leave after 30 calendar days of service with the Employer in accordance with the following schedule:
+Section 1.
+Employees shall be eligible for annual leave after 30 calendar days of service a. with the Employer in accordance with the following schedule:

-Leave Service Credit Maximum Annual Leave (Includes all periods of Commonwealth Service)

-Maximum Annual Leave Entitlement Per Year

-Up to 3 Years:

-Annual Leave will be 37.5 Hr.
+Leave Service Credit (Includes all periods of Commonwealth Service) Maximum Annual Leave Entitlement Per Year Up to 3 Years : Annual Leave will be Earned at the rate of 4.24% of all Regular Hours Paid 37.5 Hr.
 Workweek: 82.5 Hrs.
-(11 days) Earned at the rate of 40 Hr.
+(11 days)40 Hr.
 Workweek: 88 Hrs.
-(11 days)

-Over 3 Years to 15 Years Inclusive:

-Annual Leave will be 37.5 Hr.
+(11 days) Over 3 Years to 15 Years Inclusive: Annual Leave will be Earned at the rate of 7.32% of all Regular Hours Paid 37.5 Hr.
 Workweek: 142.5 Hrs.
-(19 days) Earned at the rate of 40 Hr.
+(19 days) 40 Hr.
 Workweek: 152 Hrs.
-(19 days)

-Annual Leave will be 37.5 Hr.
+(19 days) Over 15 Years: Annual Leave will be Earned at the rate of 9.24% of all Regular Hours Paid 37.5 Hr.
 Workweek: 180 Hrs.
-(24 days) Earned at the rate of 40 Hr.
+(24 days)40 Hr.
 Workweek: 192 Hrs.
+(24 days) b Employees hired before July 1 2011 with over 25 years of Commonwealth c.
+Regular Hours Paid as used in this Article include all hours paid except overtime.

-(24 days) 9.24% of all Regular d.
-Effective with the beginning of the 2017 leave calendar year, employees hired before July 1, 2011 with over 25 years of Commonwealth service are eligible to earn annual leave in accordance with the following schedule.
+Employees hired before July 1, 2011 with over 25 years of Commonwealth service b. are eligible to earn annual leave in accordance with the following schedule.

-Annual Leave will be 37.5 Hr.
+Over 25 Years: Annual Leave will be 37.5 Hr.
 Workweek: 225 Hrs.
-(30 days) Earned at the rate of 40 Hr.
+(30 days) Earned at the rate of 11.55% of all Regular Hours Paid 40 Hr.
 Workweek: 240 Hrs.
 (30 days)

-- e.
-Regular Hours Paid as used in this Article include all hours paid except overtime. - f.
+d.
 Employees on the 26.08 pay period pay schedule shall be credited with a year of service for each 26.08 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period.
-Employees on the 22 pay period pay schedule shall be credited with a year of service for each 22 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period. - g.
-Employees may be eligible for up to one additional annual leave day to be earned at the beginning of the next leave calendar year provided the requirements of Article 10, Section 10.b. are met.
-An additional personal day earned by an employee under the provisions of Article 10, Section 10.a. based on no sick leave usage during leave calendar year 2016 will be converted to an additional annual leave day at the beginning of the 2017 leave calendar year and thereafter be available for use in accordance this Article. - Section 2.
-Vacation pay shall be the employee's regular straight time rate of pay in effect for the employee's regular classification. - Section 3.
-Vacations shall be scheduled and granted for periods of time requested by the employee subject to management's responsibility to maintain efficient operations.
-If the nature of the work makes it necessary to limit the number of employees on vacation at the same time the employee with the greatest seniority as it relates to total years of continuous service with the Employer at the particular correctional institution shall be given a choice of vacation periods in the event of any conflict in selection.
+Employees on the 22 pay period pay schedule shall be credited with a year of service for each 22 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period.

+e.
+Employees may be eligible for up to one additional annual leave day to be earned at the beginning of the next leave calendar year provided the requirements of Article 10, Section 10 are met.

+Section 2.
+Annual leave pay shall be the employee's regular straight time rate of pay in effect for the employee's regular classification.

+Section 3.
+Annual leave shall be scheduled and granted for periods of time requested by the employee subject to management's responsibility to maintain efficient operations.
+If the nature of the work makes it necessary to limit the number of employees on annual leave at the same time the employee with the greatest seniority as it relates to total years of continuous service with the Employer at the particular correctional institution shall be given a choice of vacation periods in the event of any conflict in selection.

-Requests for three or more consecutive annual and/or personal days shall be submitted more than two weeks in advance of the first leave day requested.
+Requests for three or more consecutive annual days shall be submitted more than two weeks in advance of the first leave day requested.

 Requests for emergency annual leave will be entertained at any time with the understanding that an employee may be required to substantiate the emergency nature of the request.
-In order to request emergency annual leave, employees must call their supervisor.
+In order to request emergency annual leave, employees must notify their supervisor.
 If their supervisor is not available, the employee may call the institution Control Center and leave a message for their supervisor.

 Section 4.
-If a holiday occurs during the workweek in which vacation is taken by an employee, the holiday shall not be charged to annual leave.
+If a holiday occurs during the workweek in which annual leave is taken by an employee, the holiday shall not be charged to annual leave.